 - Referral through MASH

+- Referral using Universal Plus form

 - 0-19 Early Help Hubs

 - Multi-agency information sharing and problem solving

-- Case shared by relevant professionals - Anyone can go to observe MASH or an Early Help Hub in action.
+- Case shared by relevant professionals

+- Anyone can go to observe MASH or an Early Help Hub in action.

 Referral

 If it is appropriate to refer the case to Local Authority Children's Social Care or the Police, the DSL will make the referral or support you to do so.